How do I apply for a passport or identity card and what do I need?

 - The required fee (direct debit card or cash).

-If you are younger than 12 years (at the moment of requesting an identity card) or 18 years (at the moment of requesting a passport), also bring the following:
+If you are younger than 12 years (at the moment of requesting an identity card) or younger than 18 years (at the moment of requesting a passport), also bring the following:

 - A copy of your parent's or legal guardian's identity documents, signed.
 Will a parent or guardian be accompanying you to the appointment?
 He or she should also bring proof of identity with them,